Celebrating and Honoring Black History Month 2023

 During Black History Month and every day, Planned Parenthood is committed to supporting our Black patients, staff, volunteers, and supporters as we work to improve health equity for all.
 Planned Parenthood’s focus for Black History Month this year is “Stand with Black Women,” which acknowledges that throughout the U.S., Black women, including Black trans women, have consistently been at the forefront of society - leading social movements, organizing communities, and working to create a better world for all of us.
 We stand with Black women and celebrate and honor their major contributions to sexual and reproductive health and justice.

 As an organization, Planned Parenthood understands that sexual and reproductive health does not exist in a vacuum.
 As we have learned from Black-led reproductive justice partners, sexual and reproductive health cannot be separated from other social justice issues like access to housing, clean air, and water, a just immigration system, and the ability to raise families in safe environments free from the surveillance of police or the state.
 While we are continuing to make strides toward race equity, there is still so much more work ahead of us to combat white supremacy, anti-Blackness, and injustice everywhere.
+At Planned Parenthood of the Pacific Southwest the Commitment to Black Communities outlines the consistent and tangible actions we are taking to elevate and correct disparities that exist in Black communities.

-Black History Month creates intentional space to reflect on the amazing contributions Black people have made across industries, professions, cultures, and more – but it also gives us a chance to reflect and recommit ourselves to the work and steps we can take towards equity for Black communities beyond the month of February.
+Black History Month creates intentional space to reflect on the amazing contributions Black people have made across industries, professions, cultures and more – but it also gives us a chance to reflect and recommit ourselves to the work and steps we can take towards equity for Black communities beyond the month of February.